The Tarring Folly – A Grade II Listed Building, Sadly Decaying

 Photograph of the Tarring Folly. © South Coast View.

-The Tarring Folly, to the rear of 100 South Street, Tarring, Worthing, is a tower of flintstone construction.
-Mr W. Osborne Boyce, a solicitor, purchased the house at No. 100 in 1893 and built the folly as a study to be an “escape from his children”.
-Although restoration works took place in the 1950s, sadly, it had again fallen into decay.
+The Tarring Folly, located behind 100 South Street, Tarring, Worthing, is a flintstone tower built by solicitor Mr W. Osborne Boyce in 1893 as a private study.
+Despite restoration in the 1950s, the structure has again fallen into decay.

 Source: Roger Davies, 1990, Tarring: A Walk Through Its History.
 Privately published. p.
 121.